 Milwaukee Road parlor car, circa 1930.
 Rotating chairs replaced sofas and barrel chairs on steam railroad parlor cars coincidentally with the end of 1920s prosperity.
 Staring at the people across from you can be socially uncomfortable; being able to stare at the scenery is one of the great benefits of riding the railroad.
-Staring at a continuum of asphalt or scenery from 30,000 feet does not have the same charm as scenery seen from the railroad.
+Staring at a continuum of asphalt or scenery from 30,000 feet does not have the same charm that can be had while riding the rails.